 This project was first identified through the process of expanding and renovating Ashlawn Elementary School, completed in 2015.
 The highest level of engagement planned for the project will be at the “Communicate and Consult” level in the early stages, and “Communicate” once the concept design has been identified.

-The following engagement activities are planned:
+The following engagement activities have taken place:

 The FY 2019-2028 Capital Improvement Plan (CIP) dedicated funding for these improvements through the Safe Routes to School program.
 A portion of the project will be funded through the Transportation Alternatives Program grant administered by the Virginia Department of Transportation.